Delftware: History

 Some regard Delftware from about 1750 onwards as artistically inferior.
 Caiger-Smith says that most of the later wares "were painted with clever, ephemeral decoration.
 Little trace of feeling or originality remained to be lamented when, at the end of the eighteenth century, the Delftware potteries began to go out of business."
 By this time Delftware potters had lost their market to British porcelain and the new white earthenware.

+Delft Blue pottery formed the basis of one of British Airways' ethnic tailfins.
+The design, Delftblue Daybreak, was applied to 17 aircraft.

+Guilds and factories

+Some Dutch potters belonged to the artisan Guild of Saint Luke during the 1600s.

-One or two remain: the Tichelaar factory in Makkum, Friesland, founded in 1594 and De Koninklijke Porceleyne Fles ("The Royal Porcelain Bottle") founded in 1653.
+Of thirty factories, one or two remain: the Tichelaar factory in Makkum, Friesland, founded in 1594 and De Koninklijke Porceleyne Fles (The Royal Porcelain Bottle) founded in 1653, the latter of which is credited with reviving the Delftware industry.
+The Koninklijke Tichelaar Makkum factory in Makkum continues the production of tin-glazed earthenware.

+Another notable factory was De Grieksche A (The Greek A), founded in 1658 by Wouter van Eenhorn.

 Today, Delfts Blauw (Delft Blue) is the brand name hand painted on the bottom of ceramic pieces identifying them as authentic and collectible.

+Materials and methods

 Although most Delft Blue borrows from the tin-glaze tradition, it is nearly all decorated in underglaze blue on a white clay body and very little uses tin glaze, a more expensive product.
-The Koninklijke Tichelaar Makkum factory in Makkum, Friesland continue the production of tin-glazed earthenware.

-Delft Blue pottery formed the basis of one of British Airways' ethnic tailfins.
-The design, Delftblue Daybreak, was applied to 17 aircraft.